crf8472/libarcstk/BUILD.md

 ### Users

 You intend to install libarcs on your system, say, as a dependency for your own project.
-You just want libarcs to be available along with its headers, running fast, remaining small and not getting in your way:
+You just want libarcs to be available along with its headers and not getting in your way:

 	$ cmake -DCMAKE_BUILD_TYPE=Release ..
 	$ cmake --build .